yasiryagi/helpdesk/roles/content-curator-lead/README.md

 As the person responsible for the platforms content curation, the Lead may find additional manpower is required, and can hire `Content Curators` to assist.

 Consequently, the `Content Curator Lead` must be a role filled by a highly trusted member of our community.
-If you are interested in becoming Lead, get in touch with us.
+If you are interested in becoming Lead, you can make a [proposal](/proposals#set-content-curator-lead) to hire yourself.

 ## Create Opening
 The first step towards hiring `Content Curators` is creating a role opening (opportunity) on the platform.
 You can do this through the Pioneer user interface.